 Coping with the complexities of loss

 Know that for loss parents, life will move forward.
 But also know that this does not make it any less painful.
-Grieving a baby loss can leave a lifetime of secondary losses in its wake.
-In the course of their lives, carrying to term families may struggle with:
+Grieving a baby’s loss can leave a lifetime of secondary losses in its wake.
+In the course of their lives, carrying-to-term families may struggle with:

 - Going home to an empty house